benletchford/buup.io/README.md

   base64encode    - Encode text to Base64 format
-  hexencode       - Encode text to hexadecimal representation htmlencode      - Encodes special characters to HTML entities urlencode       - Encode text for use in URLs
+  hexencode       - Encode text to hexadecimal representation htmlencode      - Encodes special characters to HTML entities rot13           - Applies the ROT13 substitution cipher to the input text. urlencode       - Encode text for use in URLs

 DECODERS: